 Anyone submitting false information or more than one application will be disqualified and may be excluded from future hunts for two (2) years.

 Hunters who are selected will only be notified via email!
 Hunters must purchase a Quota Alligator Harvest Permit (or get the free permit if applicable) and will receive a temporary alligator harvest tag by mail.
-Permits and tags are not transferable, are only valid for the management zone and harvest period indicated for which the hunter was drawn and must be in possession while hunting.
+Permits and tags are only valid for the management zone and harvest period indicated for which the hunter was drawn and must be in possession while hunting.
 Hunters not selected will receive a priority point, which may be applied to future applications.